lilingxi01/learn-go/02-basic-syntax/README.md

 3. Convert it to Kelvin using the formula: K = C + 273.15
 4. Print all three values

-Try it yourself before checking `challenge-solution.go`!
+Try it yourself before checking `challenge-solution/challenge-solution.go`!

 ## Best Practices